paralect/plato/README.md

 1. Metrics collection, aggregation and analysis
 1. Logs collection, aggregation and analysis
 1. Healthchecks
-1. Solutions for high-availability and high-scalability
+1. High availability and high scalability for all movable parts
 1. Application deployment pipeline
 1. Different types of Queues (In-Memory, Kafka, RabbitMQ)
 1. Task and event scheduler